joanacoyle/creating-cohorts-of-songs/README.md

 ---

+## Note
+Some pandas Future Warnings appear due to upcoming default changes.
+These do not affect the analysis or results.

+---

 ## Key Takeaway
 Musical similarity is driven by **combinations of audio features**, not popularity alone.

 ---
 ## About
 **EDA, PCA, and K-Means clustering to create song cohorts using Spotify audio features and interpret what drives musical similarity.**